ajandris/candlemania/TESTING.md

 After testing
 ![HTML Home Page error](readme_assets/errors/html_homepage_error.png)

+**Fix**: removed slash from Search and banner tags.

+**After fix**: no errors

+ **About page**

+No errors

 **Blogs home**

 After testing
 ![HTML Blogs home error](readme_assets/errors/html_blogshome_error.png)

+**Fix**: charset attribute from script tag in all blog template files.
+Stash error is fixed with base template fix.

+**After fix**: no errors

+**New Blog**

 ## CSS
 **_Jigsaw CSS validator (_**[**_https://jigsaw.w3.org/css-validator_**](https://jigsaw.w3.org/css-validator)**_)_**

+There are two stylesheet files made by author and they are implemented into the files error.css and main.css.
+* error.css - no errors found
+* main.css - no errors found

 ## JavaScript
 **Formal syntax validation (**[**https://beautifytools.com/javascript-validator.php**](https://beautifytools.com/javascript-validator.php)**)**

+There is only one file to check: main.js.
+Others are third party scripts whicjh is out of author's control.

+First check give three categories of errors:
+* arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6').

+    Solution: added hint at the start of the file: /* jshint esversion: 6 */
+* 'e' is defined but never used. (in event listeners)

+    Solution: deleted argument 'e' in event listeners
+* missing semicolon.

+    Solution: add semicolon

 ## Performance